navikt/backend-golden-path/README.md

 ## After using this template

 - Look over each `TODO` in this repository and make appropriate changes.
+- Remember to add the repository to your team in [Nais console](https://console.nav.cloud.nais.io/).
 - Change this README to suit your application.
 (You can always view the backend-golden-path README by clicking "generated from [navikt/backend-golden-path](https://github.com/navikt/backend-golden-path)" in your repository's header)
 - Make the rest of your application!